multicatch/appium-client/README.md

 you can use a tool called [Appium Inspector](https://github.com/appium/appium-inspector).
 It's a very useful GUI tool that can help during automation development.

-## What if there is a missing feature?
+## What if there is a missing feature in this lib?

 You can make a PR and add the missing feature.